-The school has an attendance target of 95% with a target of less than 10% of students attending school less than 85% of the time.
+Victoria Park State School has an attendance target of 95% with a target of less than 10% of students attending school less than 85% and more than 80% of students attending school more than 90% of the time.

-Students are encouraged to attend school through incentives including weekly class attendance cup, Gotcha Attendance Cards for greater than 95% attendance over a 5 week period and additional play.
+Incentives are in place to encourage students to attend school.
+These incentives include a weekly class attendance cup, Gotcha Attendance Cards for greater than 95% attendance over a 5 week period and additional play time when targets are achieved.

-Classroom Teachers mark the class roll twice a day, once in the morning at 9:15am and then again in the afternoon at 1:40 pm.
+Classroom Teachers mark the class roll twice a day, once in the morning at 9:00am and then again in the afternoon at 1:40 pm.
 Daily student attendance data is entered onto the school SIMS data system through online roll marking.
 Unexplained student absences are followed up with parents and carers notified in writing of the date of the absence and requested to provide an explanation for the absence.